Bardolph-Automation-Inc/bardolph/docs/language.rst

   hue 120 saturation 100 brightness 75 kelvin 2700
   set "Table"

-A light's name is configured when you do initial setup with the LIFX software.
+If you look at the properties of a light in the LIFX mobile app, you can get the name of a light.
+You use that name any script that controls that light. he name of the light that you see in the LIFX app A light's name is configured when you do initial setup with the LIFX software.

 When they appear in a script, bulb names must be in quotation marks.
 They